-Provide and manage a safe, well-maintained comprehensive and integrated transportation network that improves connectivity, equalizes transportation options and anticipates future demand to ensure all needs are met.
+Provide and manage a well-maintained comprehensive and integrated transportation network that improved connectivity, equalizes transportation options, anticipates future demand to ensure all needs are met and provides safe streets for all users.

-SA-MPO MOTTO
+SA-MPO Motto

-Enhancing Transportation through Connectivity.
+Enhancing Transportation through connectivity and opportunity.